Old Soldier

 As you might imagine, Vlautin was not writing cheerful stuff,* but the observation about the human condition, its fears, and the dangers of how others can react to failings in ways deserved and undeserved seemed honest.
 Humankind differs somewhat on what constitutes crimes and failings, and the hierarchy (lowerarchy?) of such acts and outcomes, but we seem constitutionally subject to the reaction that the bad or unlucky person deserves their fate — or here’s the odd intensifier — deserves more and more bad outcomes, stacked on in order to prove or instruct them in how bad their choice or fate was.**

 It seems to me that Vlautin takes this internally as well, or at least wants us to consider that.
 That’s something I resonate with myself.
 The fear, much less the result, of failing someone I care about is nearly disabling for me.
-I fear this enough that I will the not do things for others, little things, things others find routine, because I fear doing them badly.
+I fear this enough that I will not do things for others, little things, things others find routine, because I fear doing them badly.

 Reading Vlautin’s interview answer soon caused me to write this sonnet all those years ago, combining Vlautin’s thoughts with my own on these matters, the result merging sins of omission with sins of commission, confronting the fears of both as honestly as I could.